htrajan/ht-drawsteel/Draw Steel Rules (original).md

 - Automatically accomplishing a related follow-up task that would normally require a test
 - Allowing an ally engaged in the same task to accomplish the task without needing to make the test too
-- Obtaining a consumable supernatural item or useful piece of mundane [[Equipment|equipment]]
+- Obtaining a consumable supernatural item or useful piece of mundane equipment
 - Learning a piece of helpful information
 - Impressing or ingratiating yourself with someone who grants you a small favor
 - Noticing a hidden danger well before it strikes, giving you time to avoid or prepare for it